The Weather Network

 Cancellation Policy.
 Cancellation received 60 days or more prior to the trip – Full refund minus a $75.00 admin. fee.
 Cancellation received less than 60 days – Loss of initial deposit.
 Cancellation received less than 30 days – No refund will be issued without the purchase of cancellation insurance, purchased at the time of booking from your travel insurance provider.

 Yes definitely!
-There is a minimum 4 people required for a group and a max of 8 people – the price will range based on how many people you have in your group.
+DOE Adventurous Journeys require a minimum 4 and a max of 8 students.
+The cost of private trips vary based on how many people are in your group.

 Are you ready?
 Book your adventure today!